 the singular includes the plural, and vice versa;

 any gender includes other genders;

-a person includes individuals and bodies corporate that have legal personality; and
+a person includes individuals and other entities that have legal personality; and

 The phrase “including” or use of examples does not imply limitation.

-Headings, bolding, emphasis, hyperlinks and tooltips are for ease of reference and document navigation and do not affect interpretation.
+Headings and other formatting features are for ease of reference and document navigation and do not affect interpretation.

 This Policy is governed by the laws of the State of Queensland, Australia.

 If any part of this Policy is unlawful or unenforceable, that part may be severed from the rest of this Policy without affecting the remaining parts.

 We may amend this Policy at any time without prior notice by publishing an amended version on our website.